pjessesco/ChollianWallPaper/README.md

 ![thumbnail](https://user-images.githubusercontent.com/11532321/135660418-79c9fd8f-a302-4ffa-b7cc-677e965657f8.gif)

-Inspired by [himawaripy](https://github.com/boramalper/himawaripy), ChollianWallPaper is simple GUI app that aims to set near-realtime image from [Chollian 2A](https://en.wikipedia.org/wiki/Chollian) as wallpaper.
+Chollian WallPaper is a simple app that aims to set real time satellite images from [Chollian 2A](https://en.wikipedia.org/wiki/Chollian) as your desktop wallpaper.

 ## Usage
 After install and execute, Chollian Wallpaper is visible in your system tray.
 Right click to use or set.

 ## Features
- - Set near-realtime satellite image as wallpaper
+ - Set real time satellite image as wallpaper
  - 5 different color tones
 <details>
   <summary>Preview</summary>